Cyb3rC3lt/OSCP-Bash-Scripts/README.md

 ```

-## Curl all website pages found but exclude pages that retured a 403
+## Curl all website pages found but exclude pages that returned a 403

 ```